farah-maria/ThereIsLight/README.md

 * I would like there to be some friendliness to the same (e.g. be greeted as the user, and get something like a "Better luck next time and thank you for playing at the end.")

 #### As a returning user:

-* I would like to explore alternative paths through the choose your own adventure.
+* I would like to explore alternative paths through the choose-your-own-adventure.
 * I would like to find a way of winning the game or improving on my score compared to last time.
 * For the above reason, I might like a record of my past scores to be in the game, so I can see if I did better.
 * I might like to see how other players have done, so I can compare my score.
-* Try to complete with other players and my last try at the game now that I am familiar with it.
+* Try to compete with other players and my own past score.

 ## Logic
 * A flowchart was created to visualise the logical flow and various paths possible.